 Whether it has been a while since your last dental visit, or you or a loved one may be uneasy about scheduling your next appointment.
 For many of our patients, just knowing what to expect can help alleviate much of the stress and anxiety associated with visiting your dentist.

 So we want to explain what happens during your bi-annual teeth cleaning and how you can best prepare for your next visit!
-Your appointment should be something you look forward to not something to dread.
-We will do everything we can to make if effortless on your part and easy once you are here.
+Your appointment should be something you look forward to, not something to dread.
+We will do everything we can to make it effortless on your part and easy once you are here.

 Gather Necessary Medical Information Before Your Dental Check Up

-There are many conditions such as certain types of cancer and heart disease where periodontal disease shows strong genetic ties that can run in your family.
-Understanding your family’s medical history can help Dr. McOmie and our staff keep an eye out for oral health issues such as gum disease or other conditions which present symptoms in the mouth, for diseases like diabetes.
+There are many conditions, such as certain types of cancer and heart disease, where periodontal disease shows strong genetic ties that can run in your family.
+Understanding your family’s medical history can help Dr. McOmie and our staff keeps an eye out for oral health issues such as gum disease or other conditions which present symptoms in the mouth for diseases like diabetes.